“Essential ‘Unhelpful’ Tips for Career Success based on real story

 In 2021, before the waves of layoffs, when we believed in the idea of family at work and dreamed of successful careers, I wrote a fun article on career tips that helped me immensely.
 Some of these tips sounded blunt and unusual, but today, many of them seem obvious and essential.

 “Unhelpful Tips” are actually very helpful.
-The name is sarcastic, inspired by my favorite childhood book, Harmful Advice by Grigory Oster.
+The name is sarcastic, inspired by my favourite childhood book, Harmful Advice by Grigory Oster.

 I also created an online exhibition of Executive Layoff Memes to remind us that the corporate world isn’t family and that you can be disposable in a single day.